andzandz/essex-tdd-example/readme.md

 This is an example Laravel project to demonstrate the TDD process for my presentation at the PHP Essex meetup group

+Presentation slides: http://www.clearcrystal.co.uk/TDD.odp (you will need LibreOffice)

-Once installed, you can step through the development steps
+Once you have installed this GitHub project, you can step through the development steps

 ```bash
 $ git checkout step1